OUCH Newsletter

 Bad Chemistry at Purdue

 Purdue University is notifying approximately 2,500 individuals who were students at the school in 2000 that their personal data may have been compromised.
 The data include names and Social Security numbers.
-A security check of an administrative workstation in the University's Chemistry Department found that files might have been accessed by a cyber intruder.
+A security check of an administrative workstation in

 More Information: http://www.insideindianabusiness.com/newsitem.asp?ID=19775&print=1